+Management: a business plan is key to managing the right metrics and understanding that the process will take time.
+Staff: help them overcome the fear of change by showing them how the changes will improve both their work and quality of life.
 Clients: explain how cloud-based accounting solutions can help create a win-win revenue model and add value to clients’ engagement with your business in new ways.

 8. Creating the next-generation firm “You’ve got to think about how you’re going to attract the new generation,” says Vetter.
 The Millennials now outnumber both Gen X and the Boomers in today’s U.S. workforce.
 The technology you implement and use has the ability to help you to attract the next generation of talent.
 It can also attract up-and-coming startups and other small-business clients that will create longevity for your firm.